Marc-Proux/Portfolio_Blazor/README.md

 [![forthebadge](https://forthebadge.com/images/badges/license-mit.svg)](https://forthebadge.com)
 </div>

 This is a personal portfolio website built with Blazor Server.
 It is a single page application that uses Blazor components for the UI.
 It's a place where you can showcase your work, skills, and experience.
-You're formations, work experience and projects are store in different json files so you can easily update them or add some (an admin page is in the work).
+Your education, work experience and projects are store in different json files so you can easily update them or add some (an admin page is in the work).

 ## Built With